model-driven-devops/mdd/exercises/deploy-topology.md

 #### Update device config from NSO (optional)

-* Re-sync configuration from the device
+* Re-sync configuration to the device

 ```
 ansible-playbook ciscops.mdd.nso_sync_to